Click the drop-down in the Libraries panel, and select Create New Library.

 The asset is added to your selected library.
 These libraries are synced with your Creative Cloud accounts and you can access them from anywhere.

 In After Effects, select File > Save As or File > Save and save the files in Creative Cloud Files directory.

 You can store all your assets in the Create Cloud Library directory, which is synced with your Creative Cloud account.
-The Creative Cloud desktop application creates the directory by default.
+The Creative Cloud desktop app creates the directory by default.

 For more information, see adding assets to Creative Cloud Libraries.

-You can also add assets directly to the Creative Cloud Assets page, which sorts assets as Files, Mobile Creations, and Libraries.
+You can also add assets directly to the Creative Cloud Assets page.
+To add assets:

 Graphics assets can be imported into your After Effects project, like any other asset you would import from your local disks.
 To import graphics assets into your project, do either of the following:

 - Right-click a graphic asset and choose Import.

 - Select a graphic asset in the Libraries panel, and drag it to the Project panel.